Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 9:38 AM - The website is finally working properly!!!!!!!!!!!!!!!!
 There's no errors or anyhting in it!!!!!
 When I input something into it, Something actually comes up in the console!!!!!!!!!!!!!!!
 10:05 AM - Alerts have been added!
 This means that if you add an empty value in the app, you get a text box that states "empty value".
 10:25 AM - Alert now disappears after a few seconds of being displayed on screen.

+August 29th 2024

+10:06 AM - Couldn't code yesterday because I had a workshop at the City of Windsor.
+But now I'm free.
+I'll do only a little bit of coding for the day, since I got more backed up than I thought I would.
+11:03 AM - Know when You input an item into the grocery list, The item you typed actually shows up on the screen!!!!!!!!!!
+It evenn shows up with and edit or delete option!!!!
+This was done through some additions to the if code in the app.js file.
+Also the erason for the time gap is because I had to apply to a job on Hackforge and a job fair for Windsor Essex County, and I had to go through my Gmail emails.